-24 For more on this, see: Gillwald A, Odufuywa F, Esselaar S & Rademan B (2017) An evaluation of open-access broadband networks in Africa: The cases of Nigeria and South Africa.
-Research ICT Africa, Policy Paper.
-Available a conflicts of interest in institutional arrangements and politicised public appointment processes, which have resulted in a lack of technical competencies, governance experience and the unnecessary politicisation of the organisation.
+The departmental splitting also compounded legacy issues about the authority and autonomy of ICASA, which have long undermined its ability to implement national policy effectively.
+These include both structural conflicts of interest in institutional arrangements and politicised public appointment processes, which have resulted in a lack of technical competencies, governance experience and the unnecessary politicisation of the organisation.
 The outcome has been the highly ineffectual regulation of the sector, with a consequent absence of competitive outcomes, including efficient resource allocation or enhanced consumer welfare.
-Without sufficient accountability and, arguably, oversight (together with the multi-party appointment process by the Portfolio Committee being susceptible to party politics) ICASA's legal autonomy, decision-making processes and systems have been compromised.
+Without sufficient accountability and, arguably, oversight, (together with the multi-party appointment process by the Portfolio Committee being susceptible to party politics) ICASA's legal autonomy, decision-making processes and systems have been compromised.